Scheme awareness responsibilities

 - caring for or treating a person who has, or is suspected of having, coronavirus

-- any type of service that is provided directly within the environment or facilities where diagnosis or care is occurring
+- involved in any type of service that is provided directly within the environment or facilities where diagnosis or care is occurring

 Where the individual was performing duties that do not fit these scenarios, or it’s difficult to establish the presence of coronavirus in the workplace, the claimant is invited to explain why they think the individual was exposed to a high risk of contracting coronavirus because of the nature and location of their work.
 The claimant’s explanation will be appropriately considered.